janmichaellaranjo/CourseAnalyzer/README.md

 ## TODO

 * Return all remaining mandatory courses
-* Add Validations and Exception Handling
+* Add validations on every layerand Exception Handling
 * Better formatting of site
 * More user interaction on the web application
 * More course informations
-* Make application repsonsive and different formats for different medias
+* Make application responsive and different formats for different medias
 * Refactore code